Daxu223/Thermal-data-viewer/README.md

 # Thermal data viewer

-The purpose of this project is to visualize thermal data based on satellite images.
-This is a learning project to understand how we can use real data and display it on a front-end map.
+A full-stack geospatial web application designed to visualize thermal data based on satellite images.
+This project transforms raw Landsat 8-9 Band 10 (TIRS) GeoTiff data into heatmaps rendered over a modern front-end map interface.

-This project uses technologies like:
-- React, Typescript.
-- FastAPI, Python.
-- Data handling libraries, like numpy, matplotlib and rasterio with Python.
+This project was built to explore real-world data processing, geospatial coordinate mapping and to see what full-stack data handling would look like in the real world.

+Tech Stack:
+* **Frontend**: React, Typescript, Vite, Leaflet
+* **Backend**: Python, FastAPI, Uvicorn
+* **Data processing**: Numpy, Matplotlib, Rasterio

 ## How to use

 ### Fetching satellite data from EarthExplorer

+To test the application, you can use the provided sample file `LC08_L1TP_107035_20150806_20200908_02_T1_B10.tif`.
+If you don't want to download a new satellite image set, you can [skip to the next step](#converting-the-image-for-usage).

+To fetch new data, follow these steps:

 The first step is to download data from [USGS EarthExplorer](https://earthexplorer.usgs.gov/).
-There is also a sample image called LC08_L1TP_107035_20150806_20200908_02_T1_B10.tif, which you can use to test the application out.
-If you don't want to download a new satellite image set, you can [skip to the next step](#converting-the-image-for-usage).

 You need to make a new account to the site.

 To search for an specific area, the easy way would be to use area tool to select an area with a polygon or a circle.
 Just select the points you want, and press the "Data Sets" to search for data for that area.

 ![Data search](Images/search.png)

 > Note: The satellite image might not be exactly in the exact area but it shows the approximate area.